kyleam/bog/README.md

 research-specific features, nearly all of which are focused on managing and taking notes with Org, not on writing research articles with Org.

+# Installation

+Bog is available on [MELPA](http://melpa.milkbox.net/).

+To enable Bog in all Org buffers, add it to `org-mode-hook`.

+    (add-hook 'org-mode-hook 'bog-mode)

 # Workflow

 Many people use Org for taking research notes, and there are some really